stompson/tompson_netlearn_fmri/README.md

 * [plyr v1.8.4](https://cran.r-project.org/web/packages/plyr/index.html)
 * [reshape2 v1.4.3](https://cran.r-project.org/web/packages/reshape2/index.html)

-Note: if you run into errors indicating you miss a package, enter "install.packages(packagename)" in a new line in RStudio.
+Note: if you run into errors indicating you are missing a package, enter "install.packages(packagename)" in a new line in RStudio.

 ***
 2019 | Steven Tompson